xactai/SCALPR-01.5/YoloMultiDusty2/README.md

 ## Multithreaded Simultaneous Inputs Interface

-### A dynamic array of multiple inputs on an NVIDIA board like the Jetson Nano.
+### A dynamic array of multiple video inputs on an NVIDIA board like the Jetson Nano.
 👉 please read the explanation at [YoloMultiDusty](https://github.com/xactai/SCALPR-01.5/tree/main/YoloMultiDusty) first.
 This repo is the sequel.<br><br>
 The first study, YoloMultiDusty, showed that multithreading is the best solution for connecting multiple inputs to a Jeston board.
 When a dedicated NVIDIA pipeline is used, the CPU and GPU are under minimal load.
 This provides the necessary space for other (computer intensive) algorithms such as deep-learning and/or object tracking.<br><br>